 I wondered what she was so upset about.
-Everybody knew what kind of guy he was; why was she taking it so personally that he didn't care about her, especially considering that it was true that she didn't care about him?
-If a total stranger told me something like that, I would just think to myself, "Okaaay," and then put a wide space between us.
-I think the guy said that to her because he liked how that word "squat" sounded and he probably thought that the statement made him sound blasé.
-The waitress's feelings about being the recipient of his vocalization did not figure into his equation at all.
+Everybody knew what kind of guy he was.
+Why was she taking it so personally that he didn't care about her, especially considering that it was true that she didn't care about him?
+If a total stranger told me something like that, unless God directed me to do something different, I would think to myself, "Okaaay," and then put a wide space between us.

 It could be that Jabez realized that his personality needed a make–over.
 He needed to learn to be friendlier, more interested in others than remaining focussed on the past and its hurts and how he had been shortchanged.
 His prayer was likely a cry that God would teach him how to be attractive to people, in spite of his liabilities, and help him to have stronger character.